This position is located in the Foreign, Comparative and International Law Division I, Global Legal Research Directorate, Law Library.

 Relocations expenses will not be authorized for the person(s) selected under this vacancy announcement.Learn more about this agency

 The Foreign Law Specialist position is located in the Global Legal Research Directorate in the Law Library.
 The employee in this position serves as a Foreign Law Specialist for the Law Library of the Library of Congress.
 The Foreign Law Specialist is responsible for providing research, advice and assistance on foreign legal issues, questions, or situations to the United States Congress, Executive Branch Agencies, the Judiciary, and foreign law reference services to other constituencies, including the general public.
-In that capacity, the Specialist conducts legal research and analysis and prepares or contributes to legal opinions, briefs, reports, memoranda, and comparative analyses related to the laws and legal systems of assigned jurisdictions (Nordic countries and the European Union, and Turkey and other Turkic speaking jurisdictions).
-The incumbent will respond to inquiries related to legal developments in assigned jurisdictions and international organizations where countries of assigned jurisdictions (Nordic countries and the European Union, and Turkey and other Turkic speaking jurisdictions) are members.
+In that capacity, the Specialist conducts legal research and analysis and prepares or contributes to legal opinions, briefs, reports, memoranda, and comparative analyses related to the laws and legal systems of assigned jurisdictions in Central America.
+The incumbent will respond to inquiries related to legal developments in assigned jurisdictions and international organizations where countries of assigned jurisdictions in Central America are members.
 In addition, the Specialist assists in the development of the Law Library’s online products and recommends acquisitions to the Law Library's collections related to the assigned jurisdictions.

-Performs a variety of foreign law research and provides reference services at various levels of complexity in regard to assigned jurisdictions (Nordic countries and the European Union, and Turkey and other Turkic speaking jurisdictions).
+Performs a variety of foreign law research and provides reference services at various levels of complexity in regard to assigned jurisdictions in Central America.
 Conducts legal research using printed, on-line, and other sources of information.
 Uses knowledge of sources of legal information, legal research methodology, and experience in legislative analysis to assist in the development and production of the Law Library's legal information systems.
 Participates in developing, producing, and promoting the Law Library's online products and services.

 Prepares written reports for a wide range of legal inquiries where assignments cover conventional problems, questions, or situations and historical issues within assigned jurisdictions.
 Produces reports and other documents individually or as part of a team.
 Conducts scholarly work and prepares publications, presentations, and legal bibliographic materials related to assigned jurisdictions and/or area of subject matter expertise.